karmab/kcli/docs/index.rst

 For vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.
 If $name.ign or $plan.ign are found in the current directory, their content will be merged.
 The extension .cloudinit does the same for cloudinit.

-To ease openshift deployment, when a node has a name in the :math:`cluster-role-`\ num, where role can either be master, worker or bootstrap, additional paths are searched, namely :math:`cluster-`\ role.ign, clusters/\ :math:`cluster/`\ role.ign and :math:`HOME/.kcli/clusters/`\ cluster/$role.ign
+To ease openshift deployment, when a node has a name in the $cluster-role-$num, where role can either be master, worker or bootstrap, additional paths are searched, namely $cluster-$role.ign, clusters/$cluster/$role.ign and $HOME/.kcli/clusters/$cluster/$role.ign

 For ignition support on ovirt, you will need a version of ovirt >= 4.3.4.
 Note that this requires to use an openstack based rhcos image.